MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-arcsight-windows-defender-advanced-threat-protection.md

   Authentication Type |	OAuth 2
   OAuth 2 Client Properties file	| Select wdatp-connector.properties.
   Refresh Token	| Use either the Windows Defender ATP token URL or the restutil tool to obtain your refresh token.
 For more information, see JOEY ADD LINK HERE. </br> **Get your refresh token using the restutil tool:** </br> a.
 Open a command prompt.
 Navigate to `C:\ArcSightSmartConnectors\<descriptive_name>\current\bin`. </br> b.
 Type: `arcsight restutil token -config C:\ArcSightSmartConnectors_Prod\WDATP\WDATP-connector.properties`.A Web browser window will open. </br> c.
 A web browser will open.
 Type in your credentials then click on the password field to let the page redirect.
 In the login prompt, enter your credentials. </br> d.
 A refresh token is provided in the command prompt.
-7. You can leave the destination parameter fields with the default values.
+7. A browser window is opened by the connector.
+Login with your application credentials.
+After you log in, you'll be asked to give permission to your OAuth2 Client.
+You must give permission to your OAuth 2 Client so that the connector configuration can authenticate. </br></br>
+If the `redirect_uri` is a https URL, you'll be redirected to a URL on the local host.
+You'll see a page that requests for you to trust the certificate supplied by the connector running on the local host.
+You'll need to trust this certificate if the redirec_uri is a https. </br></br> If however you specify a http URL for the redirect_uri, you do not need to provide consent in trusting the certificate.

+8. Continue with the connector setup by returning to the HP ArchSight Connector Setup window.

+9. Select the **ArchSight Manager (encrypted)** as the destination and click **Next**.

+10. Type in your credentials in the destination parameters form.
+All other values in the form are optional and can be left blank.
+Click **Next**.

-[JOEY: CHECK THE HP GUIDE AND YOUTUBE VIDEO ON HOW THE SCREENS FOR THE PRECEEDING STEPS] Type in a name for the connector.
-You can leave the other fields blank.
+11. Type in a name for the connector in the connector details form.
+All other values in the form are optional and can be left blank.
+Click **Next**.

-7. Destination: ArcSight Manager (encrypted)
-8. Connector details
-9. Name: WDATP
-10. Import the ESM certificate
-11. Install as a service
-12. Internal Name: WDATP
-13. Finish with the installer.
+11. The ESM Manager import certificate window is shown.
+Select **Import the certificate to the connector from destination** and click **Next**.
+The **Add connector Summary** window is displayed and the certificate is imported.

+12. Verify that the details in the **Add connector Summary** window is correct, then click **Next**.

+13. Select **Install as a service** and click **Next**.

+14. Type a name in the **Service Internal Name** field.
+All other values in the form can be retained with the default values or left blank .
+Click **Next**.

+13. Type in the service parameters and click **Next**.
+A window with the **Install Service Summary** is shown.
+Click **Next**.

+14. Finish the installation by selecting **Exit** and **Next**.

-14. Run the connector by running the following command from the installation directory, for example: ` C:\ArcSightSmartConnectors\<descriptive_name>\current\bin, run: arcsight.bat connectors`
+15. Run the connector by running the following command from the installation directory, for example: ` C:\ArcSightSmartConnectors\<descriptive_name>\current\bin, run: arcsight.bat connectors`

-15. Verify events are flowing by setting the initial filter to Device Product = Windows Defender ATP.
+16. Verify events are flowing by setting the initial filter to Device Product = Windows Defender ATP.
 If so stop the process again and go to Windows Services and start the ArcSight FlexConnector REST.

-## Run HP ArcSight queries [AVIV, SHOULD WE CALL IT QUERY?]
+## Run HP ArcSight queries
 You can now run queries in the HP ArcSight console.

 In the HP ArcSight console, create a Windows Defender ATP channel with intervals and properties suitable to your enterprise needs.